-The market is fraught with analyst spiel and vendor literature on artificial Intelligence, cognitive solutions, robotic process automation (RPA), digitization—often used interchangeably and typically clustered in the same frame.
+The market is fraught with analyst spiel and vendor literature on artificial intelligence, cognitive solutions, robotic process automation (RPA), digitization—often used interchangeably and typically clustered in the same frame.
 The analysts seldom encounter the contracting realities of a next-gen solution and generally package insights based on vendor-provided vaporware.
 And for obvious reasons, vendors tend to push overwhelming literature that can obfuscate the enterprise buyers.
-Every few months, this group attempts to propagate new jargons and marginalize previous ones.
-Just last week, there was a social media skirmish when one analyst pronounced that RPA was dead!
+Every few months, this group attempts to propagate new jargon and marginalize previous ones.
+Remember the blog that declared RPA dead?

-All noise aside, here are the three practicalities regarding automation-led contracts that any advisor should apprise you about, no matter how big or small the scope.
+All noise aside, here are the three essentials of automation-led contracts that any advisor should apprise you about, no matter how big or small the scope.

 1. Even your well-performing contracts can be significantly better

 If you haven’t calibrated your contract since 2016, then there’s a high likelihood that you are missing out on cost and performance improvement opportunities.
 And, the more you delay, the more opportunity deficit you accrue.
 Robotic process automation (RPA) started becoming a meaningful contracting tenet primarily in 2016, and since then it has evolved beyond siloed task-level automation to broader process-level automation.
 Consequently, the associated performance metrics continue to change.
 Base rate cards were recalibrated as arbitrage-led providers had to compete with RPA-led providers to stay in the game while playing catch-up.
 Alongside, as-a-Service models and cloud solutions also underwent significant maturity and competitive tension in the last three years.
 Not one IT-BPO contract signed in or before 2016 yielded substantial opportunity realization.